juneha1120/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add -n John Doe -p 98765432 -e johnd@example.com -a John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add -n "John Doe" -p 98765432 -e johnd@example.com -a "John street, block 123, #01-01"` : Adds a contact named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.